MitchellGerdisch/component-aws-abstracted/README.md

-# component-aws-vpc
+# component-aws-abstracted
-Component in Python to set up an AWS VPC
+Component in Python to abstract some AWS use-cases